DuckLake: A Pretty Good Lakehouse on GCP in an Afternoon

 What actually contains a tenant:

 Row-level filtering is table stakes for multi-tenant analytics.
-DuckLake leaves it to the layers underneath, which means you have to design access control in from day one.
+DuckLake deliberately leaves that to the layers underneath, so access control has to be designed in from day one.

 Where it nets out